mszumilas/sample-app-mobile-tests/README.md

 ```
 ---
 ## ⚙️ Configuration
-Appium and WebDriverIO settings are defined in the wdio.conf.ts file.
-You can adjust:
+Appium and WebDriverIO settings are defined in the wdio.conf.ts file, retrieve from .env file.
+You can adjust them in .env file:

 - The path to your .apk file
 - Device/emulator configuration